Jellevanderwerff/thebeat/docs/source/installation.rst

 Installing through PyPI (recommended)
 *************************************

-*thebeat* is available through PyPI, and can be installed using:
+*thebeat* is available through PyPI, and can be installed by typing the following in a command window or terminal:

 .. code-block:: console